This post contains affiliate links.

 - Frozen strawberries: Sweet and slightly tart; buy pre-frozen for convenience or freeze fresh berries for peak flavor.

 - Frozen mango: This fruit is naturally sweet and tropical.
 I usually buy frozen mango in bulk from Trader Joes or Costco because it’s cheaper than my local grocery store.
+Yet if fresh is every on sale, you’ll see my in the kitchen cutting mango and freezing it.

-Enter your info below and I’ll send it straight to your inbox to save for later.
+Enter your info below and I’ll send this one straight to your inbox to have for later.

 How to Make Strawberry Mango Smoothie